physimals/quantiphyse-docs/README.rst

 please contact the current maintainer `martin.craig@eng.ox.ac.uk <mailto:martin.craig@eng.ox.ac.uk>`_ if you wish to use the software

-This documentation is based on the current development version.
+This documentation is based on the current development version, hence some of the information and screenshots may be slightly out of date due to recent development work.

 .. image:: screenshots/Selection_177.jpg